dlt-hub/dlt/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-kestra.md

 ## Introduction to Kestra

 [Kestra](https://kestra.io/docs) is an open-source, scalable orchestration platform that enables all engineers to manage business-critical workflows declaratively in code.
-By applying Infrastructure as Code best practices to data, process, and microservice orchestration, you can build reliable workflows and manage them.
+By applying infrastructure as code best practices to data, process, and microservice orchestration, you can build reliable workflows and manage them.

 Kestra facilitates reliable workflow management, offering advanced settings for resiliency,